-- Academic Competencies All ASSESSED pieces to be marked using the coloured feedback sheets. - o Highlight a competency score on the rubric - Complete the Teacher Comments and Areas to Improve.
-Coded marking is encouraged, and a follow up activity should be set e.g. add a quotation that supports this point. - o Students MUST respond to all feedback.
+- Academic Competencies All ASSESSED pieces to be marked using the coloured feedback sheets. - o Highlight a competency score on the rubric. - o Complete the Teacher Comments and Areas to Improve.
+A follow up activity should be set e.g. add a quotation that supports this point. - o Students MUST respond to all feedback.
 (Using the purple pens) - Students MUST compete a follow up activity based on the work set.
-(Using the purple pens)
+(Using the purple pens) - 0